What’s next after getting leave to remain?

 !
 Important update on Biometric Residence Permit (BRP) cards and eVisas

-All physical BRP cards will expire on 31 December 2024 and will be replaced by eVisas.
+All physical BRP cards expired on 31 December 2024 and have been replaced by eVisas.
 An eVisa is an online record of your leave to remain.
 You will need an UK Visas and Immigration (UKVI) account to access your eVisa.
 Learn about eVisas: Online immigration status (eVisa) - GOV.UK (www.gov.uk).

-Updating your BRP card to an eVisa doesn’t affect your leave to remain and doesn’t mean that your leave to remain expires on 31 December 2024.
-You will find your leave to remain expiry date on your asylum decision letter.
+Updating your BRP card to an eVisa doesn’t affect your leave to remain and doesn’t mean that your leave to remain expired on 31 December 2024.
+You will find your leave to remain expiry date on your asylum decision letter and also noted in your eVisa.
 If you need more information and advice about these changes please call our free helpline on 0808 1967 274 and we can explain next steps.
 Find out more about BRP card and eVisas on our online page: eVisa.

 Need more help?